Meet the Macintosh!

 apps (Windows and Mac)

-may be able to read/write their own file types on a Mac and a PC, but
+may be able to read/write their own file types on both Mac and PC, but

 don't count on it.
 Most